tonglin2003/Recipe-Finder-Project/README.md

   - filter function: located on the "{url}/", "filer by tag".
 Apply filter to the recipe, currently, there's only dog and cat tag.
 Note: it requires the user to click on the tag twice to display the correct recipes. (need to fix)
   - Add new recipe: Located in "{url}/user/recipe", or by clicking on "My Recipe" on the navbar.
 There is a form, allows users to post their own recipes.
         - note: since there's only use state in use, the new recipe made by the user will disappear after refreshing.

+Iteration 3:
+  - added a new page for breed

+Iteration 4:
+  - replaced all hared core list to json-server, including the homepage and the search page.
+  - also allowed the user to post their own recipe onto the homepage and save it in the db.json